 Most people know the sun can hurt our eyes but are less clear on whether to worry about other bright lights, like computer screens.
 In short, these screens are far less damaging than the sun.

 In the short term, blue light is mostly associated with potentially causing eye strain.
-This usually isn’t serious and can mostly be solved by habitually looking away from your screen on occasion and practicing some basic techniques to reduce the strain.
+Per the American Optometric Association, this usually isn’t serious and can mostly be solved by habitually looking away from your screen on occasion and practicing some basic techniques to reduce the strain.

 Vision experts generally don’t consider screens as a source of permanent vision damage, even if extended use can cause eye irritation.
 If you only look at screens for a few hours a day and don’t experience any vision issues, you probably do not need to worry.

 The biggest thing to consider when it comes to screens is if and how much they may damage our eyes in the long term.
 There is not yet a fully clear answer, so more research needs to be done.
 The accepted view is that the blue light from screens is not a major cause of long-term vision issues, though excessive use should be avoided.

 Many people are understandably under the impression that any bright light aimed at our eyes can cause permanent damage.
 After all, the sun is one of the brightest things we encounter on a regular basis, and it is well understood that it can damage our eyes.

 In some respects, it makes sense to think that even light sources that are not as bright, such as computers and smartphone screens, might damage our eyes too, given enough time.
 This is somewhat true, although not to the degree many assume.